To content

 Meeting users with deaf-blindness

-For usability testing with people using assistive technologies, we needed to develop a prototype using HTML.
-Technologies like screen readers read HTML well, but can’t interpret prototypes done in apps like Figma and Sketch.
+To be able to perform usability testing with people using assistive technologies, I designed and developed a prototype using HTML, CSS, and Javascript.
+Screen readers like Voiceover and JAWS can read HTML well, but they can’t interpret prototypes done in apps like inVision or Axure RP.

 • Friend requests and event invitations

-• Profile osts with comments
+• Profile posts with comments

 • Different kinds of groups